-NHS research suggests that cannabis is a relatively low risk drug with only around 10% of its users developing an addiction.
-For more perspective, its estimated that 32% of tobacco users will become addicted and 15% of alcohol users will become addicted.
+NHS research suggests that cannabis is a relatively low-risk drug with only around 10% of its users developing an addiction.
+For more perspective, it is estimated that 32% of tobacco users will become addicted and 15% of alcohol users will become addicted.
 Furthermore, there have been no cases in the UK where death was caused as direct consequence of Cannabis use.

 In a 2018 report, the IEA have said that cannabis is to be ranked between alcohol and tobacco in terms of its regulation and sales should be restricted to over 18s.They further suggest that marijuana would have to be sold in licensed premises and a licence would be required for growing and importation.

 Whilst a lot of evidence would suggest that the concern is still too great to legalise cannabis in the UK.
 A group of cross-party MPs (Labours David Lammy, Conservative Jonathan Djanogly and LibDem Sir Norman Lamb) who travelled to Canada where it is legal have predicted that the UK will fully legalise cannabis use within five to ten years.